- Introduction

 Documentation of eBooks

-N: 2.
+N: 1.
 Thomas Schreiner, Forty Questions About Christians and Biblical Law, ed.
-Benjamin L. Merkle (Grand Rapids: Kregel Academic, 2010), 33, Logos.
+Benjamin L. Merkle (Grand Rapids: Kregel Academic, 2010), 33.
+Logos.

-SN: 5.
-Schreiner, Questions, 33.
+SN: 2.
+Schreiner, Forty Questions, 33.

 B: Schreiner, Thomas.
 Forty Questions About Christians and Biblical Law.
 Edited by Benjamin L. Merkle.
-Grand Rapids, Kregel Academic, 2010.
+Grand Rapids: Kregel Academic, 2010.
 Logos.

 N: 1.
-Bruce W. Winter, Roman Wives, Roman Widows: The Appearance of New Women and the Pauline Communities (Grand Rapids: Eerdmans, 2003), loc.
-146 of 3445.
+Bruce W. Winter, Roman Wives, Roman Widows: The Appearance of New Women and the Pauline Communities (Grand Rapids: Eerdmans, 2003), “Chapter 5: What was Proper in Roman Corinth?”
 Kindle.

-B. Winter, Bruce W. Roman Wives, Roman Widows: The Appearance of New Women and the Pauline Communities.
+B: Winter, Bruce W. Roman Wives, Roman Widows: The Appearance of New Women and the Pauline Communities.
 Grand Rapids: Eerdmans, 2003.
 Kindle.

 Documentation of Commentaries